A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Introduction

 Additional impetus to perform a consistent measurement of thermal parameters for these large samples comes from two tools we have developed over the past few years: (i) the \citefullform \citep[\citecode,][]{gaikwad2017a} and (ii) the \viperfullform \citep[{\sc viper},][]{gaikwad2017b}, an automatic Voigt profile fitting code that decomposes \lya\ absorption spectra into Voigt profile components. {\citecode} not only allows us to construct models with a wide range of thermal and ionization histories efficiently without running full hydrodynamical simulations, but also enables us to calculate the non-equilibrium evolution of the thermal and ionization state of the gas \citep[see][for details]{gaikwad2019}. \citecode\ has been shown to reproduce the results of full hydro-simulations to well within 10 percent accuracy \citep[][]{gaikwad2018}. {\sc viper} runs on parallel architectures and allows us to perform a Voigt profile analysis for large samples of observed and simulated spectra consistently \citep[see][for a clustering analysis using Voigt profile components]{maitra2019,maitra2020}.
 Thanks to these two codes, we are in a position to measure the physical parameters of the IGM from \lya\ forest data by simultaneously using the different statistics mentioned above.

-We present here the measurements of thermal parameters ($T_0$ and $\gamma$) over the redshift range \zrange{2}{4} in 10 redshift bins of width $\Delta z = 0.2$ using 103 high resolution, high \SNR QSO absorption spectra drawn from the \kodiaqdr sample.
+We present here the measurements of thermal parameters ($T_0$ and $\gamma$) over the redshift range \zrange{2}{4} in 10 redshift bins of width $\Delta z = 0.2$ using 103 high resolution, high \SNR QSO spectra drawn from the \kodiaqdr sample.
 The paper is organized as follows, in \S \ref{sec:observation} we present the details of the observational data used in this work and compare our new measurements of the mean flux as a function of redshift, \HI\ column density distribution, flux PDF and power-spectrum with measurements in the literature.
 We describe our simulations and explain how we generate simulated spectra for a wide range of finely spaced thermal parameters in \S \ref{sec:simulation}.
-We provide details of four different flux statistics of \lya forest used to measure thermal parameters in \S \ref{sec:method} and in Appendix~\ref{app:statistics-sensitivity}.
+We provide details of four different flux statistics of \lya forest used to measure thermal parameters in \S \ref{sec:method} and in online supplementary appendix~\ref{app:statistics-sensitivity}.
 In \S \ref{sec:results} we show our measurements of thermal parameters, present our error analysis and compare our measurements with measurements in the literature.
 In \S \ref{sec:uvb-model-comparison} we show predictions for the thermal parameter evolution for different UVB models.
 Finally we summarize in \S \ref{sec:summary}.
-Note that we make all the measurements from observational data available to the community on request for future use.
+Note that we make all the measurements from observational data available to the community as online supplementary material.

 The default cosmological parameters used here are $(\Omega_{\Lambda},\Omega_{m},\Omega_{b},\sigma_8,n_s, h,Y) = (0.69,0.31,0.0486,0.83,0.96,0.674,0.24)$, consistent with a flat $\Lambda$CDM cosmology \citep{planck2014}.
 All distances are given in comoving units unless specified.
 We have expressed \GHI in units of $10^{-12} \: {\rm s}^{-1}$ denoted by \GTW.
 We often refer to $T_0,\gamma$ as thermal parameters in this work.